Colon or Rectal Cancer Stage IIIB

-Stage IIIB colorectal cancer; shows a cross-section of the colon/rectum and a two-panel inset.
-Each panel shows the layers of the colon/rectum wall: mucosa, submucosa, muscle layers, and serosa.
+Stage IIIB colorectal cancer; drawing shows a cross-section of the colon/rectum and a three-panel inset.
+Each panel shows the layers of the colon/rectum wall: the mucosa, submucosa, muscle layers, and serosa.
 Also shown are a blood vessel and lymph nodes.
-First panel shows cancer in all layers, spreading through the serosa, and in 3 lymph nodes.
-Second panel shows cancer in all layers and in 5 lymph nodes.
-Third panel shows cancer in the mucosa, submucosa, muscle layers, and 7 lymph nodes.
+The first panel shows cancer in all layers, in 3 nearby lymph nodes, and in the visceral peritoneum.
+The second panel shows cancer in all layers and in 5 nearby lymph nodes.
+The third panel shows cancer in the mucosa, submucosa, and muscle layers and in 7 nearby lymph nodes.

 Stage IIIB colorectal cancer.
-Cancer has spread through the muscle layer of the colon/rectum wall to the serosa or has spread through the serosa but not to nearby organs; cancer has spread to one to three nearby lymph nodes or to tissues near the lymph nodes.
-OR, cancer has spread to the muscle layer or to the serosa, and to four to six nearby lymph nodes.
-OR, cancer has spread through the mucosa to the submucosa and may have spread to the muscle layer; cancer has spread to seven or more nearby lymph nodes.
+Cancer has spread through the muscle layer of the colon/rectum wall to the serosa or has spread through the serosa to the visceral peritoneum (tissue that lines the organs in the abdomen).
+Cancer has spread to one to three nearby lymph nodes or to tissue near the lymph nodes; OR cancer has spread to the muscle layer or to the serosa of the colon/rectal wall and to four to six nearby lymph nodes; OR cancer has spread through the mucosa of the colon/rectal wall to the submucosa or to the muscle layer.
+Cancer has spread to seven or more nearby lymph nodes.

 Anatomy -- Digestive/Gastrointestinal System